OTC Markets Group Welcomes Desert Mountain Energy Corp. to OTCQX

 NEW YORK, April 26, 2021

 - Warning!
-GuruFocus has detected 6 Warning Signs with OTCPK:OTCM.
+GuruFocus has detected 2 Warning Signs with OTCPK:DMEHF.
 Click here to check it out.

 Desert Mountain Energy Corp. begins trading today on OTCQX under the symbol "DMEHF."
 U.S. investors can find current financial disclosure and Real-Time Level 2 quotes for the company on www.otcmarkets.com.